Comics in Australia: Conventions

 The first true Australian Comic Convention was Comicon I (June 1979) held at RMIT in Melbourne.
 Comicon II (June 14–16, 1980) followed at the Sheraton Hotel in Melbourne, and Comicon III (1981) was held in Sydney.

 The Australian Comic-Book Convention was held on 16–18 January 1986 at the Sydney Opera House, featuring international guests for the first time, including Jim Steranko and Will Eisner, who allowed the Spirit to be depicted as a koala while Spider-Man was a kangaroo.
-The convention was organised by three principles — Peter Mitris, Richard Rae, and former Federal Publishing licensing consultant Peter Greenwood (who is now based in Los Angeles as a worldwide licensing manager for classic television).
-They had hoped to turn it into an annual event based on the San Diego Comic-Con, but a lack of corporate sponsorship for this large of an event caused it to be a one-off.
+The convention was organised by three principles – Peter Mitris, Richard Rae, and former Federal Publishing licensing consultant Peter Greenwood (who is now based in Los Angeles as a worldwide licensing manager for classic television).
+They had hoped to turn it into an annual event based on San Diego Comic-Con, but a lack of corporate sponsorship for such a large event caused it to be a one-off.

 It was the forerunner of the many later OzCon conventions, held from 1992 to 1998 in Sydney, with an additional event in Melbourne in 1997, and the comicfest! events, again in Sydney from 2000 to 2002.

 Supanova Expo is Australia's largest con.
-It is held in Sydney and Brisbane each year since 2002 and 2003 respectively.
-It has since grown to incorporate Perth and Melbourne since 2008.
+It has been held in Sydney and Brisbane each year since 2002 and 2003 respectively and growing to include Perth and Melbourne since 2008.
 It features, in addition to comic books, a mix of current TV pop cultures, from science fiction and fantasy to anime and manga.
-It features special guest comic book writers and artists and actors from currently in-vogue series, movies, and anime, as well as special effects workers.
+It features special guest comic book writers and artists and actors from currently in-vogue series, movies and anime, as well as special effects creators.